patel-shivam/patel-shivam.github.io/index.md

 I love playing with numbers and working on tough probability puzzles.
 This interest manifests into a love for Statistics, Machine Learning and algorithm design.

-Research Experience -
-1. Stochastic Climate Modelling for Indian Summer Monsoon, [Prof. Sandeep Juneja](https://www.tcs.tifr.res.in/~sandeepj/), [TIFR](https://www.tifr.res.in/)
-2. Optimizing Electronic Tilt for Reduced Latencies in Directional Antennas, [Reliance Research Labs](https://www.ril.com/)
+I have had the great chance of working under [Prof. Sandeep Juneja](https://www.tcs.tifr.res.in/~sandeepj/) at the [Tata Institute of Fundamental Research](https://www.tifr.res.in/).
+Our research was mainly focused around climate modelling using algorithms, and some high level stochastic climatological physics.
+I explored various algorithms that are(/can be) used for climate prediction at various time scales.

+I also worked as an Artificial Intelligence intern in the research labs at [Reliance ltd](https://www.ril.com/).
+I worked in the telecomm wing of the conglomerate on 'Optimizing Electronic Tilt for Reduced Call Latencies in Directional Antennas'.
 <!-- 3. (https://www.jioinstitute.edu.in/research-overview)  -->

 Some relatively non-academic things about me -